raamSoftwire/raamSoftwire.github.io/_posts/2018-01-08-smart-pitches.md

 This project was managed using an Agile approach, which meant that we had short iteration cycles and regularly shared our progress with the client in order to continually reassess and refine what we were building.
 We worked in week-long _sprints_, and before the start of each sprint we would have a sprint planning meeting.
 In these meetings we would split up the work into small tasks and estimate points for how difficult we thought each one would be.
 We would then keep track of how many points we would collect by the end of the sprint.
 This gave us a metric for team velocity as we went through the project and helped us to determine how much we could reasonably acheive in future sprints.

-We would also have weekly retrospective meetings as a team to assess what went well in the last sprint, what didn't work so well and what needed to be changed.
+We also had weekly retrospective meetings as a team to assess what went well in the last sprint, what didn't work so well and what needed to be changed.
 Personally, I feel like these were the meetings that helped us work most cohesively as a team as they were a place to share small team victories but also to voice concerns openly and to have them addressed.

 ### UX focus